Switch to nesto | Get up to $4,300* cashback

 You can proactively take control of your mortgage by exercising one of the following options:

-1. You can renew your mortgage with an adjustment to your payment to bring it in line to continue paying down your principal.
+1. You can renew your mortgage by adjusting your payment to keep it in line with continuing to pay down your principal.

 2. You can pay down your principal and keep your payment the same.